What to do with radioactive scrap metal

 It is impossible for humans to detect ionising radiation.
 But, if you come across something with the international symbol for radiation (a yellow triangle with a black pictogram), you should behave as if it is radioactive until confirmed otherwise.

-What do you do if you find radioactive material?
+What do you do if you find radioactive metal?

 In the unlikely event that you do find something you think is radioactive, the most important thing is not to touch it.
-Instead, move well away from the area and contact the manager of your local scrap metal yard, who will be able to escalate your concern to the appropriate processing plant.
+Instead, move well away from the area and call emergency services.
+They will be able to escalate your concerns to professionals trained to process and handle radioactive materials.

 What happens if you touch radioactive metal?